ReneSesa/Airbnb/readme.md

 5. San Francisco
 6. Washington D.C.

-Various parameters are included ( over 100 parameters) like:
+Various parameters included ( over 100 parameters) like:
 - number of beds
 - number of bedrooms
 - number of accommodates